 In July 2012, I completed my doctoral dissertation about how students search for and evaluate online primary sources for use in their history fair projects.

-The summer of 2015 will find me spending most of my days watching the Cubs and affiliates on YV and MiLB.TV and writing for my other blog: http://cubdom.wordpress.com/.
+The summer of 2017 will find me spending most of my days watching the Cubs and affiliates on TV and MiLB.TV and writing for Cubs Insider, BP Wrigleyville, my other blog: http://cubscentral.wordpress.com/.

 To contact me, send me an email at firstname.lastname@example.org

-This is my buddy Zeus, my eleven year old terrier.
+This is my buddy Zeus, my thirteen-year-old terrier.